Imohh/wallstreet/README.md

 ## Introduction

-ChopChop is our beautifully designed, elegantly developed demo store and starter kit that sells fine tools for thoughtful cooks.
+Wallstreet Don is our beautifully designed, elegantly developed demo store and starter kit that sells fine tools for thoughtful cooks.
 We’ve created a premium brand with a commerce experience to match.
 Read more about this resource on the [Commerce.js blog](https://commercejs.com/blog/chopchop-nextjs-starter-commerce/).

-## 🥞 ChopChop Stack
+## 🥞 Wallstreet Don Stack

 * [Next.js](https://nextjs.org/)
 * [Commerce.js](https://commercejs.com)